 The solution is easy.
 Set aside time to take care of email at the beginning of the day, at lunchtime, and at the end of the day.
-You may have a hard time ignoring the siren song of unread – and potentially interesting or exciting – email.
-But once you’ve eliminated the distraction it will inevitably cause, you’ll find that your focus during the work day has definitely improved.
+It may be difficult to ignore your email for hours at a time.
+But once you’ve eliminated the distraction you’ll find that your focus during the work day has improved dramatically.

-It’s true that email is the primary method of interoffice communication in some companies, which makes it impossible to completely ignore incoming messages.
-In that case, set aside one of your regular work breaks (which we’ll be discussing next) to check email, or better yet, use a separate email client which only alerts you when a business email arrives.
+Email is indeed the primary method of interoffice communication in some companies, which makes it impossible to completely ignore incoming messages.
+In that case, set aside one of your regular work breaks (which we’ll be discussing next) to check email.
+Better yet, use a separate email client which only alerts you when an interoffice email arrives.

 4. Give Yourself a Break – or Several

 That’s why you have to give yourself a break.
-In fact, you have to give yourself regular breaks in order to stay productive.
+In fact, you have to give yourself regular breaks to stay productive.

-Italian speakers (or cooks) who know that pomodoro is the Italian word for tomato may be wondering where the name came from.
-It has no secret meaning; it’s based on the fact that the technique’s originator, Francesco Cirrillo, used a tomato-shaped timer when he developed the method in college.
+Where did the name come from?
+Pomodoro means “tomato” in Italian, and the technique’s originator, Francesco Cirrillo, used a tomato-shaped timer when he developed the method in college.
 To show how prevalent the Pomodoro technique has become, you can even buy an official Pomodoro timer on Amazon.

-It also helps create a more enjoyable and positive work environment – and makes it more likely that you’ll look forward to heading back to the office the next day.
+It also creates a more enjoyable and positive work environment – and makes it more likely that you’ll look forward to heading back to the office the next day.

 5. Don’t Try To Be Superman or Superwoman

 You’ll often hear people bragging about their ability to get a lot done because they’re so good at multitasking.
 If they’re actually among the 2% of people who are considered “supertaskers,” then they have a right to boast.
 Otherwise, they’re just fooling themselves.